-The Group is not exposed to a significant amount of credit risk arising from receivables, as the Group's receivables consist of several items.
+A significant portion of the group's receivables are related to timber sales to Stora Enso, and conversely, Stora Enso makes advance payments related to timber purchases.
+Therefore, considering the overall situation and Stora Enso's creditworthiness, management does not believe these receivables pose a significant credit risk for Tornator.
+Regarding other counterparties, the Group is not exposed to a significant amount of credit risk arising from receivables, as the Group's receivables consist of several items.
 During the financial period, the Group has not incurred any significant credit losses recognised through income statement.